divanshsinghsaini123/the-cocacola/README.md

    ```

 The application should now be successfully running on `http://localhost:3000` connected to MongoDB, reading content from Strapi, and serving images from the Gcore CDN!

+# backup notes
+// for dumping the database backup
+step : 0
+docker exec -i c9erp-postgres psql -U erp_user -d erp_db < /root/apps/c9-erp/backend/backups/auto_20260816_075118.sql

+//if it gives the error then you need to drop the database first ,
+// but we need to terminate the process which is using the database first ,
+1. find the process which is using the database
+docker exec -it c9erp-postgres psql -U erp_user -d postgres -c "SELECT pid, usename, application_name FROM pg_stat_activity WHERE datname='erp_db';"
+2. remove the connection from the database ,
+docker exec -it c9erp-postgres psql -U erp_user -d postgres -c "SELECT pg_terminate_backend(pid) FROM pg_stat_activity WHERE datname='erp_db';"

+// now try the step 0 again ,